 “Like many parks, visitation to Katmai has increased in recent years and that trend is expected to continue.
 The campground is usually full and visitors can face long wait times at the Brooks Falls viewing platform.
 More visitors also means a higher demand for general visitor services (trip planning, bookstore sales, lost and found, medical needs, etc.), and staffing levels have not increased apace with visitation.” — Karen Garthwait, Katmai National Park & Preserve

-There have been recent well-reported instances of visitor problems in parks, including bison interactions, hitting golf balls off a cliff, etc. What is your reaction when you see things like that?
+There have been well-reported instances of visitor problems in parks, including bison interactions, hitting golf balls off a cliff, etc. What’s your reaction when you see things like that?